-TRIAL International, Human Rights and Justice Centre and Advocacy Forum developed a leaflet on the status of the implementation of 26 cases (between 2008 and 2021) rendered by Human Rights Committee on applications lodged by individuals or groups of individuals against Nepal.
+TRIAL International, Human Rights and Justice Centre and Advocacy Forum developed a leaflet on the status of the implementation of decisions on 29 cases (between 2008 and August 2022) rendered by the Human Rights Committee on applications lodged by individuals or groups of individuals against Nepal.
 The website includes 28 decisions and excludes information on the individual complaint of Charles Gurumukh Sobhraj (decided on 27 July 2010).

 - First circle: Translation of the decision of the HRC into local language

 - Second circle: Dissemination of the translated version of the decision

 - Third circle: Investigation into the facts of the case